sraesen/whoami/README.md

 # whoami
 a project for hackclub: pixl that will be used as my own personal resume and portfolio

+## Description
+a personal resume and portfolio made by myself

 the project has all things that would need to be included to a resume and portfolio including things like:
 - info
 - education